UCSDMorimotoLab/CTRoptimization/README.md

 Installing
 ----------
-To install CTR optimization tool and run topology optimization problems, users need to follow these steps:
+To install CTR optimization tool and run the optimization problems, users need to follow these steps:

 1. Install `OpenMDAO <https://openmdao.org/>`_:
   - ``pip install 'openmdao[all]'``